-For added fun, Rockwood is also home to an oddity known as footgolf.
+For added fun, Rockwood is home to footgolf.
 This sport involves a soccer ball that is kicked into a series of large holes — as players aim to complete the course using the fewest possible shots.

 Sky Creek Ranch Golf Club

-This Robert Trent Jones Jr. design in nearby Keller is a great test for all skill levels.
-Its elevated greens and water, and doglegs and blind shots all contribute to make Sky Creek Ranch a fun but challenging course.
+This Robert Trent Jones Jr. design in nearby Keller is a great test.
+Its elevated greens, water, doglegs and blind shots all contribute to make Sky Creek Ranch a fun but challenging course.

 Waterchase Golf Club

-A cascading waterfall between the ninth and 18th greens highlights this public course’s beauty and delivers the inspiration for its name.
+A cascading waterfall between the ninth and 18th greens highlights this public course’s beauty.
 The par 72 layout presents five par 3s and five par 5s, and features a variety of holes, from tree-lined doglegs to split fairways.

 Iron Horse Golf Course

 Indeed, a railroad trestle runs through the course, with three caboose cars including one that serves as the halfway house.
 And a train actually still operates through the area.
-Numerous doglegs, two creeks which come into play on 17 holes, and bunkering should be enough to up the game.
+Numerous doglegs, two creeks which come into play on 17 holes, and bunkering provide enough to up the game.

 Shady Oaks Country Club